Ibanez AR History

 A model with specifications similar to the 2681, but with simplified decoration and a lower price point.

-The basic specifications—such as the ash body, ebony fingerboard, set-in neck, and pickups—are the same as the 2681, but the Tree of Life inlay on the fingerboard has been changed to dot position marks, and the body binding has been changed from Avalon to cream-colored celluloid binding.
+The basic specifications—such as the ash body, ebony fingerboard, set-in neck, and pickups—are the same as the 2681, but the Tree of Life inlays on the fingerboard have been replaced with dot position marks, and the body binding has been changed from Avalon to cream-colored celluloid binding.

 AR Series